Faculty Staff & Students

 513-556-1841

-Dr. White's primary research area is in French and Francophone cinema.
+Dr. White teaches French language, literature, theatre, culture and film.
+She has been awarded the Darwin Turner Teaching Award twice, and was nominated for the Dolly Cohen Excellence in Teaching Award.
+Her primary research area is in French and Francophone cinema.
 She was a member of the founding committee for the first certificate in film and media studies in the College of Arts and Sciences at the University of Cincinnati.
-She teaches courses in French film to majors and minors in the Department of Romance Languages and Literatures, and as an A&S freshman seminar in contemporary French and Francophone cinema, "France Goes To The Movies."
-She publishes, presents and organizes panels on French and Francophone film.
-Her interest in film as an artifact of social relevance as well as through the field of film studies, combines with students' love of and fascination with international cinema, French and francophone cultures and language.
+She teaches courses in French film to majors and minors in the Department of Romance and Arabic Languages and Literatures.
+She has published, presented and organized panels on French and Francophone film.
+Her interest in film as an artifact of social relevance combines with students' love of and fascination with international cinema, French and francophone cultures and language.

 Education: